coljac/fumbbl_linux/README.md

 ```
 chmod +x fumbbl
-./fumbbl update # Download/update the client files
 ./fumbbl /path/to/ffblive.jnlp
 ```

+It will download all the jars in the JWS file to the current directory.
 To avoid re-downloading the client files, use `./fumbbl -noupdate ffblive.jnlp`.

 *Note*: It's a zsh script; hopefully you have `/bin/zsh` handy?